 - Own a historic building.
 A building is considered "historic" if it is listed on the National Register of Historic Places or if the NPS determines that it contributes to the character of a National Register historic district.
 A building can also receive a preliminary determination of eligibility for the Register from the NPS through the tax credit application process.
 The owner must later formally list the property on the National Register.

 - Use the building for income-producing purposes.
 Income-producing buildings are those used in a trade or business or for the production of rental income.

 - Formally apply to the Wisconsin Historical Society.
-Application materials can be obtained through the Society or through the NPS Web site.
+Application materials can be obtained through the Society or through the National Park Service website.
 Completed applications are submitted to the Society.
 The applications will then be forwarded to the NPS with recommendations.
 The NPS charges a fee for their review.
 Owners should allow 60 days, from the date they submit their complete applications, for complete project review.

 - Rehabilitate the building following program standards.
 Program standards are the Secretary of Interior's "Standards for Rehabilitation."
 The NPS, in conjunction with the Society, determines if a project meets the standards.

 - Spend a minimum amount on the rehabilitation.

 An owner must spend at least an amount equal to the building's depreciated value or $5,000, whichever is greater.
 This amount of money must be spent in a two year period.
 Phased projects are allowed a five-year period.